calliope-project/calliope/doc/user/installation.rst

 Updating an existing installation
 =================================

-If following the recommended installation method above, the following command, assuming the conda environment is active, will update Calliope to the newest version
+If following the recommended installation method above, the following command, assuming the mamba environment is active, will update Calliope to the newest version

   .. code-block:: fishshell

-    $ conda update -c conda-forge calliope
+    $ mamba update -c conda-forge calliope

 .. _install_solvers: